watsonbox/obsidian-strava-sync/README.md

 > Note that the [Strava bulk export CSV format](./assets/activities.csv) is not the same as the [Web API activity format (JSON)](./assets/activity_12271989718.json).
 This plugin allows both formats to be imported, but some fields that are not common to both formats are not imported.

 > [!TIP]
-> You may prefer to exclude imported activities from the Obsidian search and graph views by adding the sync folder to "Options -> Files and linkes -> Excluded files" in the settings.
+> You may prefer to exclude imported activities from the Obsidian search and graph views by adding the sync folder to "Options -> Files and links -> Excluded files" in the settings.

 ## Dataview Integration